-Salmon Salad with Dill
+Salmon Salad Recipe with Dill

 PIN the salmon salad recipe to try it later!

 Is it possible to take some leftover salmon, add celery and green onions and a lemony dressing, and create a salad you’ll absolutely drool over?
-I’m happy to report it is, and this Salmon Salad with Dill is perfect for anyone who has ever wondered what to do with leftover salmon.
+I’m happy to report it is, and this Salmon Salad Recipe with Dill is perfect for anyone who has ever wondered what to do with leftover salmon.

 Or if you’re scratching your head and saying, “Who has leftover salmon?”
 I’ll give you instructions in the recipe for quickly cooking a few pieces of salmon to make this tasty salmon salad recipe!
 If you have some fresh dill that will only improve this delicious salad, but even with dried dill weed in the dressing anyone who likes salmon and dill is going to love this salad.